2i2c-org/infrastructure/docs/hub-deployment-guide/upgrade-cluster/aws.md

       eksctl create nodegroup --config-file=eksctl-config.yaml --include="core-b"
       ```

-   3. Delete all old node pools (like `core-a,nb-*,dask-*`)
+   3. Delete all old node groups (like `core-a,nb-*,dask-*`)

-      Rename (part 2/3) the core node pool again in the config to its previous
+      Rename (part 2/3) the core node group again in the config to its previous
-      name, so the old node pool can be deleted with the following command.
+      name, so the old node group can be deleted with the following command.

       ```bash
       eksctl delete nodegroup --config-file=eksctl-config.yaml --include="core-b,nb-*,dask-*" --approve --drain=false
       ```

-      Rename (part 3/3) the core node pool one final time in the config to its
+      Rename (part 3/3) the core node group one final time in the config to its
       new name, as that represents the state of the EKS cluster.

-   4. Re-create all non-core node pools (like `nb-*,dask-*`)
+   4. Re-create all non-core node groups (like `nb-*,dask-*`)

       ```bash
       eksctl create nodegroup --config-file=eksctl-config.yaml --include="nb-*,dask-*"